 Worms: Though it's best to treat for worms at the first sign, they will continue to surface throughout the winter and produce muddy casts that cause mowing problems in the spring.
 Worms are beneficial in that they digest organic matter providing nutrients and enriching the soil.
 They also do some valuable aeration.
 A lawn with worms is generally far healthier than one without.
 Though only moderately reliable we still feel Ferrous Sulphate is the most cost effective way to reduce worm casting.

 If you've been waiting for cooler wetter weather for turfing them the time is ripe from now into March at least.

 Thanks for visiting the Lawn Diary

-Have a great month and best wishes for the New Year
+Have a great month and best wishes for Christmas, Hanukkah and the New Year